Data analytics programs

 You can take up to two PHDA courses for professional development, before applying to the program.

-Most other courses courses under this topic can be taken either individually or can be applied towards the BIDA, Advanced BIDA, Certificate in Business Administration or the Diploma in Business Administration.
+Most other courses courses under this topic can be taken either individually or can be applied towards the BIDA, Advanced BIDA, the Micro-certificate in Mapping with Drones, the Certificate in Business Administration or the Diploma in Business Administration.
 Please review the program and course prerequisites carefully.

 - Business Intelligence and Data Analytics Fundamentals